Talk to a Specialist

-The Importance Of A
+The Importance Of A Cyber Security Gap Analysis

 In late January of 2019, Dean Allison, MP for Niagara West filed an order paper question pertaining to the federal government’s effectiveness with respect to safeguarding the information that they have on files for Canadians.
 The government’s response, released a few weeks later, was eye-opening to say the least.
 Between January 1, 2018 and December 10, 2019 there were nearly 8,000 data breaches involving various government departments that compromised the personal information of approximately 144,000 Canadians.
 Moreover, not all the Canadians affected have been told about it.